FiditeNemini/transplant-vocab/README.md

 - Using means or scaling logits isn't mathematically ideal for probability distribution.
 - Proper token splitting would require subtracting `log(n)` from each token in an n-token group.
 - In the absence of an `lm_head.bias`, our approach provides the most practical solution.
 - The `--weighting-decay-factor` parameter controls how we handle cases where one target token maps to multiple donor tokens.
 The default value of `0.5` balances between preserving the importance of the first token while still incorporating information from all tokens in the sequence.
-Values closer to `1.0` may provide better initialization for fine-tuning but could produce less reliable outputs if used without any further fine-tuning.
+Values closer to `0.0` or `1.0` may provide better initialisations for fine-tuning but could produce less reliable outputs if used without any further fine-tuning.

 ## Credit